particledecay/circlecli/README.md

 I wrote this tool because I realized there wasn't anything cross-platform, that you could easily use on Linux, OSX, or Windows (if you are one of the rare ones using Windows CLI anyway).
 Python comes pre-installed on most Linux distros, and OSX, so it should be easy to get up and running.

-CircleCLI supports most of what the official API supports (new features are being added), and it also supports a little bit of what isn't supported by CircleCI just yet (adding multiple environment variables simultaneously, displaying concise response info, validating circle.yml files, etc).
+CircleCLI supports most of what the official API supports (new features are being added), and it also supports a little bit of what isn't supported by CircleCI just yet (adding multiple environment variables simultaneously, displaying concise response info, validating circle.yml files, checking status of CircleCI, etc).

 See the [Examples](#examples) section for common types of usage.